YOUTH

 Patrols

 Surf lifesaving education programs – Surf Rescue Certificate (SRC) minimum age 13 years; Bronze Medallion (BM) minimum age 15 years; First Aid; Resuscitation and various other SLSA awards.
-Please see the Education page for further information on how to enrol in a course.
+Please see the Education page for further information on how to enroll in a course.